 One of my favorite comfort meals is stuffed peppers: it feels like a special fall meal to me.
-This recipe for Black Bean and Rice Stuffed Poblano Peppers with Avocado Cream is delicious and easy to make, and will bring comfort to your table.
+This recipe for Black Bean and Rice Stuffed Poblano Peppers with Avocado Cream is scrumptious and easy to make, and will bring comfort to your table.

 My version of stuffed peppers — Black Bean and Rice Stuffed Poblano Peppers with Avocado Cream — makes a hearty meatless meal that doesn’t require a lot of prep time or cooking time.